bairblog/bairblog.github.io/_posts/2022-03-21-ukraine-eo-maers.md

     <i><b>Figure 8:</b> (top) A visualization of MAERS to learn an optionally joint representation and encoder that can be used for a (bottom) downstream task, such as object detection on either, or both, modalities.</i>
 </p>

 Learning representations for RGB, SAR, and co-registered modalities can benefit a range of downstream tasks, such as content-based image retrieval, classification, segmentation, and detection.
-To demonstrate the effectiveness of our learned representations, we perform experiments on the well-established benchmarks of 1) multi-label classification of co-registered EO and SAR scenes from the [BigEarth-MM](https://bigearth.net/) dataset, and 2) semantic segmentation on the VHR EO and SAR [SpaceNet 6](https://spacenet.ai/sn6-challenge/) dataset.
+To demonstrate the effectiveness of our learned representations, we perform experiments on the well-established benchmarks of 1) multi-label classification of co-registered EO and SAR scenes from the [BigEarthNet-MM dataset](https://bigearth.net/), and 2) semantic segmentation on the VHR EO and SAR [SpaceNet 6 dataset](https://spacenet.ai/sn6-challenge/).

 ## Multi-Label Classification on BigEarth-MM